virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket in Virginia

-Also known as a citation, a traffic ticket in Virginia is a document that informs the recipient of a violation of state traffic laws.
+A traffic ticket in Virginia, also known as a citation, is a document that notifies the recipient of a violation of state traffic laws.
 The issuing law enforcement officer details the violation, driver information, vehicle information, date and time of the offense, applicable fine, and the court of jurisdiction on the ticket.
-Upon receipt, the individual is confronted with prepayment options or contesting within a statutory time window.
-If the individual chooses to contest the ticket, the Virginia court of jurisdiction will conduct a trial according to state court rules and procedure.
+Upon receiving the ticket, the individual has the option to prepay the fine or contest the ticket within a specified time frame.
+If the individual chooses to contest the ticket, the Virginia Court of Jurisdiction may conduct a trial according to state court rules and procedure.

 Is it Worth it To Fight a Traffic Ticket in Virginia?